 Recently, I had a conversation with my daughters about their dad and my first Valentine’s Day.
 My parents celebrated the day as a day of telling someone how much you love them; my husband’s family did not acknowledge the day as anything more than a religious holiday.
 That got me wondering if rabbis are changing their position.
 I know that many, especially those that are Orthodox, still will not consider it appropriate.
 But I did come across this blog from My Jewish Learning that does explain why many rabbis today allow Jewish participation on Valentine’s Day.

 Personally, I only associate Valentine’s Day with it being a secular day.
-I continue to give a card and small gift to my daughters and my mom.
-And while it has become a very commercialized day, (HaveUHeard that Valentine’s Day sales hit 27.4 billion in 2020?), I love celebrating my love for my daughters, my relatives, and my friends.
+I continue to give a card and a small gift to my daughters and my mom.
+HaveUHeard that Valentine’s Day 2021 saw $21.8B spent on gifts for partners, friends, pets, and more.
+I love celebrating my love for my daughters, my relatives, and my friends.
+For 2022, I had a tablescape and a Galentine’s day celebration.